-Total net position of the School District as a whole decreased \$2,342,742.
+Total net position of the School District as a whole decreased \$2,424,054.
 The decrease to current and other assets is primarily due to a decrease in cash and cash equivalents and cash with escrow agents.
 Capital assets, net increased due to current year additions, which were partially offset by current year depreciation expense and deletions.
 Deferred outflows of resources decreased primarily to pension and OPEB activity.
-Current and other liabilities increased due to an increase in contracts and retainage payable.
+Current and other liabilities decreased due to a decrease in contracts and retainage payable.
 Long-term liabilities increased primarily due to the School District entering into a capital lease and net pension liability.
 Deferred inflows of resources decreased due primarily to pension and OPEB activity.

-Scioto Valley Local School District Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2020 Unaudited
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021

+Unaudited

-Table 2 shows the changes in net position for the fiscal years ended June 30, 2020 and June 30, 2019.
+Table 2 shows the changes in net position for the fiscal years ended June 30, 2021 and June 30, 2020.